How much trouble is Bob Menendez actually in?

 Washington (CNN)New Jersey Sen. Bob Menendez goes on trial today in a federal court in Newark, New Jersey, on charges of bribery in regard to his relationship with a campaign donor.
 Menendez has, from the start, insisted that he is totally innocent.
 But how much legal peril is Menendez actually in?
-I reached out to Thomas Cooke, a former assistant state's attorney and assistant public defender for in Maryland and a longtime member of the Georgetown University faculty.
+I reached out to Thomas Cooke, a former assistant state's attorney and assistant public defender in Maryland and a longtime member of the Georgetown University faculty.
 He is currently a distinguished teaching professor in the McDonough School of Business.
 Our conversation, conducted via email and only lightly edited for flow, is below.

 How much trouble is Bob Menendez actually in?